Football in San Marino: International football

 San Marino faced England in a World Cup qualifier on 17 November 1993.
 San Marino took the lead through Davide Gualtieri after 8.3 seconds - the fastest goal in World Cup qualifier competition against a side who had previously qualified.
 San Marino was placed third at international level where they achieved 7–1.

 The team drew against Turkey and Latvia, after an international career that had seen them experience 70 defeats.
 On 29 April 2004, San Marino recorded their first win, 1–0 against Liechtenstein in an international friendly.
 Andy Selva scored the only goal.

 On 6 September 2006, San Marino lost 13–0 to Germany at the Stadio Olimpico, one of the largest goal margin defeats in the European Championship.
 During this same competition, on 7 February 2007, San Marino were close to drawing with the Republic of Ireland, Stephen Ireland had scored in the 94th minute, within 8 seconds of the final whistle which resulted in them staining a 1-1.
 The goal scored by San Marino was their first in a European Championship qualifier since scoring 4–1 to Austria in 1998.

-San Marino are as of November 2022 placed bottom in the FIFA World Rankings at 211th.
-On 10 September 2013, Alessandro Della Valle scored the first goal in competitive matches in five years, resulting in a 5–1 loss to Poland.
+San Marino are as of December 2024 placed bottom in the FIFA World Rankings at 210th.
+On 10 September 2013, Alessandro Della Valle scored an equaliser in a 5–1 loss against Poland.
+It was the first time in five years that they had scored a goal in competitive matches.

-Key San Marino players in the past have included Massimo Bonini, a midfielder who played for the national team as well as Italy's Juventus F.C. from 1981 to 1988.
+Key San Marino players in the past have included Massimo Bonini, a midfielder who played for the national team as well as Italy's Juventus FC from 1981 to 1988.
 Andy Selva is the national team's top scorer with eight goals.

-The national team has bright future though.
-With players like Nicola Nanni and Filippo Fabbri playing in the third tier of Italian football with Olbia Calcio the team is looking on the up.
-By the time this article is being ritten there are two more months before the Euro 2024 qualifiers will begin.
-The national team is set to win there first competiive game in their entire history.